 York.
 They met at Dumbarton Rock - Dun Breatann, 'fortress

-ancient capital of Strathclyde, which covered most of
+ancient capital of Alt Clut or Strathclyde, which covered most of

-present-day south-west Scotland.
+present-day south-western Scotland.
 The stronghold had, over the years,

 successfully resisted the attacks of Picts, Scots, and Angles.

 However, according to the Annals of Ulster, Ivarr and Olaf